YJY1029/archipelago/README.md

 *spmd* is short for *single programme, multiple data sets*.
 In its *statements* part, every worker take up their own pieces of workload and starts working on them in parallel.

-If workers return in same variable names, data will be overloaded into a *composite* type.
+If workers return data in same variable names, those data will be overloaded into a *composite* type.
 For the data passed into *spmd* blocks, vice versa!

 Data for a specific worker can be indexed via *{labindex}*.

 ## To Run Archipelago

-First, go to *config.m* and change the *isle_num* in line 6 to any number no greater than the maximum *NumWorkers* of your environment.
+First, if you would like to increase or reduce the number of workers, simply go to *config.m* and change the *isle_num* in line 6.
+Note that this parameter is limited by the maximum *NumWorkers* of your environment.

 Then, simply type *make* in the command window of MATLAB and hit the enter key.

 Archipelago is moderately reconfigurable.
 The reader may change any parameters in the *config.m* file following the guiding comments.

+Note that island models seem not very good for long chromosome problems.
+Therefore, it's not recommended to set a too high number of queens.

 ## To Check Results